vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/kubeapps-private-repo.md

   * Application repository name
   * URL: private repository URL
   * Repository Authorization: select the "Basic Auth" option and enter as "Username" the name you gave to the Robot Account created in Harbor, and as "Password", the token you obtain at the time of the creation.
 This way, Kubeapps will be able to see the charts you have pulled into your Harbor repository.
-  * Associate Docker Registry Credentials: click "Add New Credentials" to add the credentials that will allow Kubernetes to to pull images from your private repository.
+  * Associate Docker Registry Credentials: click "Add New Credentials" to add the credentials that will allow Kubernetes to pull images from your private repository.
 Add the values below, then click "Submit"

     * Secret name
     * Server: Harbor's server domain